 Once admitted into the Accelerated BSN Option, students are required to fulfill several health requirements in order to participate in clinical rotations.
 Specific requirements are provided upon admission.

 Students are also required to view PDF forms and documents.
-Several other technologies are used throughout the curriculum, including Collaborate Ultra and Skype.
+Several other technologies are used throughout the curriculum, including Collaborate Ultra.
 Software training for these programs is provided during orientation.

 Higher Learning Commission and State Board of Nursing approval is necessary for any program delivered in a state other than the state in which it originates.
 Students must reside in an approved state for the entire length of the program for both theory courses and clinical placements.

 Click here to see list of approved states

 The Accelerated Option is approved for individuals living in the following states: